Study smarter, not harder

 How to Study Smarter, Not Harder: 21 Tips

-The key to succeeding with your studies is definitely to study smarter, not harder.
-In fact, working harder by tapping into your willpower rarely works.
+The key to succeeding with your studies is to study smarter, not harder.
+Working harder by tapping into your willpower rarely works.
 Psychology studies have found that willpower is a finite resource that can be exhausted through use.

 The secret to being a great student is to make study seem effortless.
 Set in place supporting structures and habits that allow you to get high grades without putting in many hours.